 Tea Processing – Wikipedia page.

-Miro Tea – While experimenting with roasting oolong I received guidance from my local tea shop Miro Tea.
-They hosted a few tastings of my roasts.
-I used the tasting notes to improve my roast profiles.
+Miro Tea—While experimenting with roasting oolong, I received guidance from my local tea shop, Miro Tea.
+They hosted a few tastings of my roasts, and I used the tasting notes to improve my roast profiles.